GuiMaron/pokemon_api/README.md

 Usefull script (to reset database to the original state), from the `\api` folder
 ### `npm run reset-db`

+But before you will need to install the dependencies with
+### `npm install --package-lock`

 # Architecture

 A simple architecture, with a client-facing NGINX